zhubao315/learn-agentic-ai/AGENTIA_PROJECTS/01_helloworld/readme.md

    - The Greeting Agent responds to simple greeting queries such as “Hello,” “Hi,” “Good morning,” or “How are you?”
    - If a user message does not match a greeting intent, the agent can respond with a default message (e.g., “I only handle greetings right now.”).

-3. We have a choice of these Agents for the Agentia World in CrewAI, LangGraph, Microsoft AutoGen version 0.4 and above, and AG2.
-You may develop will anyone of these or develop multiple projects using all of these.
+3. You have a choice of building these Agents for the Agentia World in CrewAI, LangGraph, Microsoft AutoGen version 0.4 and above, and AG2.
+You may develop anyone of these or develop multiple projects using all of these.

 4. **Testing and Validation**
    - Manually send a request to the Front-End Agent endpoint